fiberseq/train-m6A-calling/README.md

 m6a_supervised_cnn --config_file paper_v1/config.yml --train_chem train_revio_chemistry
 ```

 All required resources are defined in the `config.yml` file.
-See configuration section for more details on the resources.
+See `Train new Fiber-seq chemistry models` section for more details on the resources.

 ## Train semi-supervised CNN model